 In Search of Tunga

 In the context of the current global war on terrorism, most studies of Muslim life have focused on the politics of piety of reformist movements, their leaders, and members.
 By contrast, In Search of “Tunga” takes a perspective from below.
 It opens piety up to “simply Muslims,” although the religious elites have always claimed authority and legitimacy over piety.
 Is piety an exclusive field of experiences for those who claim to strive for it?
 What does piety involve for the majority of Muslims, the non-elite and unaffiliated Muslims?
-This monograph “democratizes” piety by documenting its practice as going beyond sharply defined religious affiliations and Islamic scholarship and as both alive and normative, existential and prescriptive.
+This volume “democratizes” piety by documenting its practice as going beyond sharply defined religious affiliations and Islamic scholarship, and by showing it is both alive and normative, existential and prescriptive.
 As opposed to studies that build on the classic historical connections between the Maghreb and the Sahel, the southbound migration from the Sahel documented in this book stresses the overlooked historical connections between the southern shores of the Sahara and the lands south of those shores.
-It demonstrates how the Malian savanna, this former buffer-zone between ancient Mande kingdoms and thereafter remote area of French Sudan, is increasingly becoming central in today’s Sahel contexts of desiccation and insecurity.
+It demonstrates how the Malian savanna, this former buffer-zone between ancient Mande kingdoms and thereafter remote areas of French Sudan, is increasingly becoming central in today’s Sahel contexts of desiccation and insecurity.

 —Ryan Skinner, The Ohio State University

 You May Also Be Interested In